 Laura Mauro was born and raised in south east London and currently lives in Essex under extreme duress.
 When she's not making things up she enjoys reading, travelling, watching wrestling, playing video games, collecting tattoos, dyeing her hair strange colours and making up nicknames for her cats.
 She's a sometime pro wrestling journalist, and current Women’s Wrestling Editor at Steelchair Magazine.In 2018, her short story “Looking for Laika” won the British Fantasy Award for Best Short Story.

 Mark Mayer is the award-winning author of the debut story collection Aerialists.
-In her praise, Marilyn Robinson wrote, “Mayer writes with a luminous, wistful, elegance.”
+In her praise of the collection, Marilyn Robinson wrote, “Mayer writes with a luminous, wistful, elegance.”
 For Carmen Maria Machado Aerialist was “one of the best collections I’ve read in years.”
 And Emily Ruskovich called Mayer “a magician of the American sentence.”
-Mayer’s novel-in-progress is based on the life of the ancient Greek philosopher Pythagoras.

 Mayer holds an MFA from the Iowa Writers’ Workshop and a PhD from the University of Denver, and he was awarded the Dana Emerging Writer residency at Cornell’s Center for the Literary Arts.
 His stories have appeared in American Short Fiction, Kenyon Review, Guernica, Colorado Review, Mid-American Review, and The Best American Mystery Stories.
-Mayer has an MFA from the Iowa Writers' Workshop, and he was awarded the Dana Emerging Writer residency at Cornell University’s Center for the Literary Arts.
-His fiction has appeared in Guernica, American Short Fiction, The Kenyon Review, and elsewhere.
-Mayer is an assistant professor of creative writing at the University of Memphis.
+He is an Assistant Professor of Creative Writing at the University of Memphis.

 Anna Mazhirov received her MFA in Creative Writing from Syracuse University, where she won the Joyce Carol Oates Award in Fiction.
 She is at work on a short story collection, Annals of Our Springs.
 The stories feature the lives of young women whose families fled the former Soviet Republics in the wake of the collapse of the USSR in the 1990s.
 Set in the poorer sections of Brooklyn, her stories are the first to emerge from this new wave of immigrants, introducing us to characters we have never met before: young women–most of them Ukrainian by birth and of Jewish heritage–who are determined to navigate their way through the sometimes harsh realities of the present.